railroadmedia/railcontent/README.md

 # musora-web-platform
-A web application to teach musical instruments and grow a community of musicians.
+Musora's web application made to teach a variety of musical instruments and grow a community of musicians.